orefalo/g2/README.md

 ##Saving the Work In Progress (WIP)

 Saving the _work in progress_ is a common task: Typically, git _stash_ comes to the rescue.
-The issue with stashing is that you typically loose track of which branch the stash was created from.
-Stashing is indeed a short term solution to save the work in progress.
+The issue with stashing is that you typically loose track of which branch it was created from.
+Stashing is indeed a short term solution.

 **g2** introduces `wip` and `unwip`.
 Two handy commands that you will learn to love.
 Unlike stashing, wip commits the work in progress as a regular commit.